dekuNukem/FAP80/FAP_tools/zmac/README.md

 # Programming FAP80 in assembly

 This is a simple FAP80 program in Z80 assembly.
 It displays the FAP logo, then listens to keyboard and prints whatever you type on the screen.

 I'm using zmac as the cross assembler.
 Download it [here on the top right](http://members.shaw.ca/gp2000/zmac.html), it seems to have a windows executable, and if you're on macOS or linux you'll have to build it from source, just typing `make` should be enough.

+Anyway put the `zmac` executable in the PATH for windows, /usr/local/bin for macOS and linux, so you can invoke it directly in the command line, then run the ass.py to assemble the .z80 files.